 By being able to receive her first cheques from the likes of Don Lucas, an early-stage investor in Oracle, and Tim Draper who had invested in Tesla, Skype, Baidu and Hotmail, Elizabeth was able to easily raise more money from other billionaires like Rupert Murdoch, a media mogul.

 Also, by courting George Shultz, a former American Secretary of States, early in 2011, Elizabeth was able to recruit many power brokers, including Henry Kissinger, William Perry, and Gary Roughead, as advisors and directors.

 Although the eclectic collection of the investors and directors failed to ensure corporate governance—they were swayed by her story.
 Many entrepreneurs open to equity investment would kill to have such a support system.

 For most entrepreneurs, pre-seed funding is considered a validation of their idea.
 As a co-founder of a fantasy sports platform told benjamindada.com, "We were glad to receive the $5,000 investment from our first angel investor.
 It confirmed to us that we were not crazy—and if we were, we weren't the only ones".

 The difficult task for the entrepreneur is to convince the first investor or board member, after that, social influence would work on the other people.

-Today, many Nigerian startups covet cheques from Y Combinator (YC) because of the support and the pedigree of YC, which can enable receive bigger cheques in subsequent funding rounds.
-Hence the numerous applications to be part of YC's Accelerator Programme.
+Today, many Nigerian startups covet cheques from Y Combinator (YC) because of the support and the pedigree of YC, which would enable them to receive bigger cheques in subsequent funding rounds.

 3. Put together a good team